syamkarni/Stock_Page/README.md

 - **react-apexcharts**: React component for ApexCharts, used for rendering stock price graphs.
 - **Beautiful Soup**: A library for parsing HTML and XML documents, used in the backend for web scraping.
 - **CORS (Cross-Origin Resource Sharing)**: A package for providing a Connect/Express middleware to enable CORS.

-## Contribution

-- Contributions to this project are welcome.
-Please create a pull request for review.